theczechr/Sentinel-server/README.md

 ## About

-Sentinel is a proof-of-concept messaging application I co-created with my friend, designed with privacy and security at its core.
+Sentinel is a proof-of-concept, privacy and security-focused messaging application co-created as a demonstration of secure communication protocols.
 It features end-to-end encryption and utilizes WebSockets, the Drogon HTTP web framework, and an SQL database to provide a secure and efficient communication platform.
-After completing the text-based user interface and proof of concept, we open-sourced it and moved on to other projects.
+After completing the text-based user interface and proof of concept, the project was open-sourced for the community to learn from and build upon.

 ## Features